wilbowma/mttex/README.md

 ## Automagic Title-case
 This package redefines the following standard macros.
-These macros match the interface of their standard counter-parts, but automatically output the titles in title-case.
+These macros match the interface of their standard counter-parts, with some caveats listed before, but automatically output the titles in title-case.
 ```latex
 \title[2][]
 \section[2][]